Miwa clan

+History

+During an epidemic in Japan Emperor Sujin was given guidance in the form of a dream to seek out a man named Ōtataneko (太田田根子) and appoint him as head priest.
+He eventually found him in Izumo Province.
+When he was found and installed, the pestilence eventually subsided, allowing five cereal crops to ripen.
+Out of an abundance of caution, the Emperor also appointed Ikagashikoo (伊香色雄) as kami-no-mono-akatsu-hito (神班物者), or one who sorts the offerings to the gods.
+To this day the Miwa sept of the Kamo clan claim to be descents from Ōtataneko, while Ikagashikoo was a claimed ancestor of the now extinct Mononobe clan.

 In the 8th year of the reign of Emperor Temmu, the Miwa clan was renamed Miwa-no-kun and given the surname Ogami-chosin.
 The descendants of Koichi Maro's son Shinobito served as the Ogami High Priestess.
-According to notes in the genealogy, the Daiminushi family served the Southern Court during the period of the Northern and Southern Dynasties.
+According to notes in the genealogy, the Daiminushi family served the Southern Court during the period of the Nanboku-cho period.
 Many members of the family died in the civil wars between the Northern and Southern dynasties.

 After the Muromachi period, the legitimate lineage served as high priests, but some of the family members became warriors and served the Miyoshi and Kitabatake clans.
 After the Hobo break, the Daikami family took the name Takamiya and served the Ogami Shrine, and their descendants continued to serve the shrine until the Meiji Restoration.

-One branch of the Miwa family, known as the Hiyoshi, served the Usa Hachiman God in ancient times.
-Their descendants served as the chief priest of the Usa Jingu Shrine for a long time until they were replaced by the Usa clan.
-From their descendants, medieval warriors such as Ogata, Ono, and Anan were born, and during the Warring States period, they played a part in the military power of the Otomo clan, the feudal lords of Chinsei.
+One branch of the Miwa family, known as the Hiyoshi, served the Usa Jingū in ancient times.
+Their descendants served as the chief priest of the Usa Jingu for a long time until they were replaced by the Usa clan.
+From their descendants, medieval warriors such as Ogata, Ono, and Anan were born, and during the Sengoku period, they played a part in the military power of the Otomo clan, the feudal lords in Kyushu.